 One of the standout features of the C10 is the ability to connect through RCA ports on the back.
 As if this weren't nice enough, there is also a sub-out port for you to connect up a powered subwoofer.
 This is the part that is really interesting when compared to the Sonos Play:5/Play Five, which only offers aux in.

 With the Audio Pro C10, you can connect a record player or other analog source up without extra equipment.
-Not only are the Play:5/Play Five more expensive, but to get this added functionality you'll need to get a Sonos Connect or Sonos Port, each of which cost more than the Audio Pro C10 by themselves.
+Not only are the Play:5/Play Five more expensive, but to get this added functionality you'll need to get a Sonos Connect - which we've talked about before - or Sonos Port, each of which cost more than the Audio Pro C10 by themselves.

 When the Apple Homepod came out, many said it was too expensive.
 It was being compared to other voice assistant speakers at that time, though, and manufacturers were trying to simply give them away just to take over that market share.
 When compared to the Amazon Echo Plus or Echo Dot (on Amazon), for instance, the Homepod seems almost comically overpriced.